List of The Walking Dead (comics) characters: Shane

-Shane was a police officer and longtime friend of Rick Grimes.
+Shane Walsh was a police officer and longtime friend of Rick Grimes.
 After Rick is shot and put into a coma, and the zombie outbreak occurs, he rescues Rick's family and leads a group of survivors, becoming romantically involved with Rick's wife, Lori.
 When Rick returns to his family alive, Shane grows increasingly jealous of their relationship, as well as Rick's role in the group.
 He is shot in the neck by Carl and is later put down by Rick.